Overview of fractional calculus and its computer implementation in Wolfram Mathematica: History, nowadays and applications

 Fractional derivatives and integrals are complex objects, the calculation of which is often technically difficult.
 In this case, numerical methods are applied.
 Since the fractional derivative is non-local approximation of it is more complicated than the integer derivatives.
-Professor of Mathematics in Shanghai University Changpin Li with coauthors made a great contribution to the development of the numerical calculus of fractional integrals and derivatives and their applications.
+C. Li with coauthors made a great contribution to the development of the numerical calculus of fractional integrals and derivatives and their applications.
 Almost all existing numerical approximations for fractional integrals and derivatives were systematically examined in \cite{Changpin1,Changpin2,Changpin3}.

 Difference schemes for solutions to equation with fractional time derivative was first used in \cite{Shkhanukov}.
 In a series of articles \cite{Podlubny0I,Podlubny0II,Podlubny0III} triangular strip matrices are used for approximating fractional derivatives and solving fractional differential equations.